-The community of Reno has a rare opportunity to acquire 224 modular dorm-style housing units at a fraction of their original price to provide more housing for low-income earners. $2.15 Million more is needed to finish the project.
-Pitch In!
-Here is your chance to do something big for Reno.
-Read an Construction Timeline Update by Chris Askin
+The community of Reno had a rare opportunity to acquire a former man camp in Wyoming to create modular dorm-style housing units at a fraction of their original price to provide more housing for low-income earners.

-Rent for a private dorm room will be $400 a month.
+Rent for a private dorm room is $400 a month.

-- The City of Reno is donating 4 acres of land on Sage Street to the Community Foundation Housing Land Trust to be used exclusively for affordable housing.
+- The City of Reno donated 4 acres of land on Sage Street to the Community Foundation Housing Land Trust to be used exclusively for affordable housing.

 * The Village on Sage Street is a self-paid housing community and is not subsidized housing.

-- Volunteers of America will operate the housing project.
+- Volunteers of America operates the housing project.

-- Private developers, contractors, businesses, EDAWN, Community Foundation donors, and generous community members are giving together to make this happen
+- Private companies, Community Foundation donors, and generous community members are giving together to make this happen

-The Village on Sage Street is composed of long, narrow, modular structures like those used by FEMA, mining and construction projects.
-Dorm structures hold 40 private rooms with locking door, operable window, desk, bed, closet, and flat screen tv.
+The Village on Sage Street is composed of long, narrow, modular structures like those used by FEMA, mining, and construction projects.
+Dorm structures hold 42 private rooms with a locking door, operable window, desk, bed, closet, and flat-screen tv.
 There are shared bathrooms in each wing.

-The entire site will be attractively fenced and landscaped and include a communal dining room, available fresh “grab and go” meals, community gathering room, laundry, gym, business services, meeting rooms, a fire pit, pet relief area and plenty of parking.
+The entire site is attractively fenced and landscaped and includes a communal dining room, available fresh “grab and go” food from Rounds Bakery community gathering room, a small store offering food and sundry items, laundry, gym, business services, meeting rooms, outdoor fireplace, service animal relief area and plenty of parking.